What services can I get at a HIM Health Centre?

-No. You do not need to provide identification for an HIV test at the HIM Sexual Health Centre.
+No. You do not need to provide identification for an HIV test at a HIM Health Centre.
 Our tests are “non-nominal.”
 We ask for a word, number or assumed name to identify you anonymously.

 Yes.
-You do not need to be a resident or citizen of Canada to get an HIV test at the HIM Sexual Health Centre.
+You do not need to be a resident or citizen of Canada to get an HIV test at a HIM Health Centre.

 We offer both walk-in services and appointments.
 Due to the number of men being tested, we recommend arriving before 8:30p.m. for walk-in services.
 If you need to get tested after 8:30p.m., please phone us at 604-488-1001, extension 227, to arrange an appointment.